In this post, we explore another kind of infidelity, financial infidelity, which can be just as devastating as sexual infidelity.

 Financial infidelity can also be caused by a spending addiction.
-It might go from hiding purchases to hiding credit card bills when the spending is so out of control, there is no way to pay for it all.
+It might go from hiding purchases to hiding credit card statements when the spending is so out of control, there is no way to pay for it all.

 It might also be caused by a lack of communication about finances.
-Some people just let their partner handle everything money related and have no idea what the financial picture is until one day they answer a call or open a letter from a debt collector.
+Some people just let their partner handle everything money related and have no idea what the financial situation is until one day they answer a call or open a letter from a debt collector.

 The signs are pretty hard to miss unless you are completely uninvolved in the family finances.
 Of course, you might just be sticking your head in the sand because you don’t want or don’t know how to deal with the situation either.